All Episodes

 What's your response to that?

-I don't know how you respond to something that is as such a false depiction of what actually happened.
+I don't know how you respond to something that is such a false depiction of what actually happened.

 Colonel McFarland was contacted by one of the major Sunni sheikhs.

-Thanks to General Petraeus, our leadership and the sacrifice of brave young Americans.
+I mean, that's just a matter of history, thanks to General Petraeus, our leadership, and the sacrifice of brave young Americans.

-I mean, to deny that their sacrifice didn't make possible the success of the surge in Iraq, I think does a great disservice to young men and women who are serving and have sacrificed.
+I mean, to deny that their sacrifice didn't make possible the success of the surge in Iraq, I think, does a great disservice to young men and women who are serving and have sacrificed.

-Because you know, anybody can run around and say what they want.
+Because, you know, anybody can run around and say what they want.

 They're passing it off as somehow enlightened, even anointed, because he is the Messiah.